 Neurological symptoms may get progressively worse and not respond to treatment, and even with recovery, some neurological effects may persist.

 How to Prevent Distemper

 Vaccination is effective at preventing distemper.
-Puppies are typically vaccinated starting at 6 weeks of age and at regular intervals until they are 14 to 16 weeks old (as with other vaccines, the presence of antibodies received from the mother can interfere with vaccines so a puppy is not considered fully protected until the final vaccine in the series has been given).
+Puppies are typically vaccinated starting at six weeks of age and regular intervals until they are 14 to 16 weeks old (as with other vaccines, the presence of antibodies received from the mother can interfere with vaccines so a puppy is not considered fully protected until the final vaccine in the series has been given).

 Vaccination should be repeated a year later, then at regular intervals.
 Your vet will discuss an appropriate vaccination schedule for your dog based on your dog's history and risk factors.